ismaell/xen-tools/README.markdown

 ### CentOS

-(only DomUs tested, pygrub support incomplete)
+(only DomUs tested, pygrub support incomplete on older the 6.0 and older )

 * CentOS 5
 * CentOS 6
+* CentOS 6.5

 Packages
 --------